 We are good with all kinds of computers.
 We keep the requirements super basic.
 Either a Mac or PC, your choice.
 Linux users, you’re used to being on your own, so no change here!
-For browsers we like Safari, Firefox, Chrome, and IE 9 and 10.
-If you find you are having weird things happen with IE, please consider using Chrome or Firefox - they behave much much better.
+For browsers we like Safari, Firefox, Chrome, and IE 10 and 11.
+If you find you are having weird things happen with IE, let us know (and consider using Chrome or Firefox - they behave much much better).

 We understand that you may be studying in a coffee shop, so we have kept the bandwidth requirements as low as we can.
 Watching videos on dial-up is not great, so you will need a faster connection like DSL or cable.
 If you don’t know what dial-up is, odds are you’re good to go.
 If you are using satellite or cellular hot spot internet, things might get weird, but you knew that already.
 Reach out to email@example.com for some personalized service if you need us.